codemaster05330/timoanttila/content/about.md

 - Partner and CEO at [Dataline Group Oy](https://www.dataline.fi/).
 - Subcontractor for [Molentum Oy](https://molentum.fi/).
 - Maintaining many servers and being responsible for the security and backup of clients' websites.
+- Member of the Central Electoral Commission of the City of Nokia from 2021 to 2025.
 - Participating in the open source revolution on [Github](https://github.com/timoanttila?tab=repositories).
 - Developing and maintaining awesome sport platform and several different webshops.
-- Done hundreds of PHP + ProcessWire websites and some PWAs
-- Currently learning Vue + Nuxt
+- Learning Vue + Nuxt

 ## Personal life: